paololavita/Node-Express-Handlebars/README.md

 Users are presented with a list of Hanburgers that are stored in a MySQL Database.

 A user also has the ability to add burgers of their own.
-Submit Button with update the firts column of burgers a that are 'to be devoured'.
+Submit Button will update the first column of burgers a that are 'to be devoured'.

 Once a user clicks the devour button then the database is upadte along with a page refresh.
 The 'eaten' burgers will appear on the left.